Then the pixel showed up and Location Based Entertainment was up for the first big redefinition in 20 years.

 Fortunately for us, they liked

-Pixelmonger's original models and the pipeline that we developed, so we were kept on to modify the structure and help create the initial
+Pixelmonger's original models and the pipeline that we developed.
+With Jon's blessing, we were kept on to modify the structure and help create the initial

 graphics that would play over the venue's